Syriac Orthodox Church: Maphrian or Catholicos of India

-The word "maphrian: comes from the Syriac word mafriano, meaning "one who fructifies".
-The maphrian or the Catholicos of India is the second highest rank in the Syriac Orthodox Church after the patriarch.
+The word maphrian comes from the Syriac word mafriano, meaning "one who fructifies".
+The maphrian or Catholicos of India is the second-highest rank in the Syriac Orthodox Church after the patriarch.
 He is an important functionary in guiding the church when the patriarchate falls vacant after the death of a patriarch, overseeing the election of the next patriarch and leading the ceremony for the ordination of the patriarch.
 Their see is in India, serving as the head of the Malankara Jacobite Syrian Church, and remains under the authority of the patriarch.
 In joint councils, he is seated on the right side of the patriarch and heads the church's regional synod in India with the patriarch's sanction.

 Archbishops and bishops

+Metropolitan Thomas Mor Thimothios during the sacrament of baptism with the holy myron.

 The title bishop comes from the Greek word episkopos, meaning "the one who oversees".
 A bishop is a spiritual leader in the church and holds different ranks.
 In the Syriac Orthodox Church, the hierarchy includes metropolitan bishops (or archbishops), with auxiliary bishops serving under them.
 The local head of an archdiocese is an archbishop.
 He is under the jurisdiction of the patriarch and is accountable to the Holy Synod.